 The hope is that the language in the law can be modified to reduce anti-competitive violations without throwing it away entirely.

-To learn how Local SEO can help your business, contact us today!
+Looking to get your business more active in social media marketing?
+Not sure where to start?
+To learn how Agency Partner can help your business, contact us today!